-Status: Design Phase Underway; 65 Percent Roadway Design Submitted
+Status: Design Phase Underway - 70 Percent Complete

-Summary: This project will provide westbound operational improvements (approximately 1.5 miles) which includes the realignment of the existing westbound SR-91 on- and off-ramps, the addition of a new on-ramp from the Lakeview Avenue overcrossing bridge to connect directly to southbound SR-55, and construction of a barrier to separate westbound SR-91 from SR-55.
+Summary: This project will provide westbound operational improvements (approximately 1.4 miles), which includes the realignment of the existing westbound SR-91 on- and off-ramps, the addition of a new on-ramp from the Lakeview Avenue overcrossing bridge to connect directly to southbound SR-55, and construction of a barrier to separate westbound SR-91 from SR-55.
 With the proposed improvements, the existing Lakeview Avenue overcrossing bridge is anticipated to be replaced with a new bridge.
 The design of this project was initiated on March 30, 2020.
-This quarter, the design team submitted the 65 percent roadway design, continued work on the design of the structure and initiated the 95 percent roadway design.
+This quarter, the design team submitted the 65 percent structures design and continued work on the 95 percent roadway design.